Effects of resource competition on evolution and adaptive radiation: Formulating the model

 \subsection{Speciation}

-To simulate the speciation and the forks in the evolutionary road, we divide the populations when the size reaches threshold.
-The sub-threshold populations can also divide, but with restricted probability.
-After such division we assume that complete reproductive isolation takes place between the species and this picture can be rather referred as prezygotyc isolation.

-The splitting of species was organized as follows.
-When the population size reaches the threshold equal to 1, the species forks into the two species with the same traits ($\sigma_{\mu i}$) and genotypes.
-Sum of the two new species abundances is equal to the abundance of species before the split.
-For species less than 1 in size the probability to split still exists.
-For such species the probability to split is straightly governed by the abundance $n_{\mu}$ and it forks if $n_{\mu} \geq \rnd$ (this picture corresponds to the speciation described in Ref. \cite{caldarelli1998modelling}).
-However the straight connection of speciation rate and species abundance is debatable due to complex interplay of genetic drift, geographical ranges, bottlenecks and mating behavior\cite{drossel2001influence}.
+To simulate speciation and forks in the evolutionary pathway, we divide the populations (species) when the size reaches a predefined threshold equal to $n=1$.
+The sub-threshold species can also split, but with a lower probability linear with abundance (a fork occurs if $n_{\mu} \geq \rnd$).
+This picture corresponds to the speciation described in Ref.~\cite{caldarelli1998modelling}.
+The species forks into two new species with the same harvesting effectiveness $\sigma_{\mu i}$, and the sum of the two new species abundance is equal to the initial abundance.
+After such division, we assume that complete reproductive isolation takes place between the species.
+However, the connection between the speciation rate and species abundance is still debatable due to the complex interplay of genetic drift, geographical ranges, bottlenecks, and mating behavior~\cite{drossel2001influence}.
+The concept of species in the present model corresponds most closely to the species belonging to the same genus or to a subpopulation of one species when mating is possible but is of low probability.

-The populations division procedure is performed each fork (speciation) time step $T=50$ unit steps.
-The fork time step $T=50$ was used for all simulation except the some of them where the effect of $T$ was investigated (Figs. \ref{fig_Decay4curves} and \ref{fig_phaseDecaySpecTime}).
-In the real ecosystems the described mechanism corresponds appearance of reproductive isolation of any kind but corresponding better to the prezygotic reproductive isolation.
-Unlike the Webworld model, the nature of present model does not imply separating the ecological steps for determining the population dynamics and mutation/speciation steps.
-Interestingly, there exist an examples of the speciation time and appearance of effective reproductive isolation of the order of several generations \cite{armstrong2018precarious,belkina2018does}.
+The species division procedure is performed at each fork (speciation) step, equal to $T=50$ unit steps.
+Examples of speciation time and the appearance of effective reproductive isolation on the order of several generations have been reported~\cite{armstrong2018precarious,belkina2018does}, and therefore the chosen value of $T$ is adequate.
+The fork time step $T=50$ is used in all simulations except for some where the effect of $T$ was investigated (see section~\ref{subs_decay}).
+The described mechanism corresponds better to prezygotic reproductive isolation.
+Unlike the Webworld model, the present model does not imply the distinction of ecological steps for determining the population dynamics and mutation/speciation steps.